-Alternatively referred to as a page file or paging file, a swap file is a file stored on the computer hard drive that is used as a temporary location to store information that is not currently being used by the computer RAM.
-By using a swap file a computer has the ability to use more memory than what is physically installed in the computer.
-However, users who are low on hard drive space may notice that the computer runs slower because of the inability of the swap file to grow in size.
+A swap file, sometimes called a page file or paging file, is space on a hard drive used as a temporary location to store information when RAM (random-access memory) is fully utilized.
+Using a swap file, a computer can use more memory than what is physically installed in the computer.
+However, if the computer is low on drive space, the computer can run slower because of the inability of the swap file to grow.

 |Operating system||Swap file name||Location|

 |Windows NT, 2000, XP, Vista, 7, 8, 10, and 11||PAGEFILE.SYS||C:\|

 |Windows 95, 98, and ME||WIN386.SWP||C:\|